horriblename/nixrun-nvim/README.md

 # Note

-- I recommend you pin your nixpkgs registry by adding this to your NixOS/home-manager config:
+- I recommend you pin your nixpkgs registry by adding this to your NixOS/home-manager config (mismatched neovim and grammar versions might cause unexpected errors):
   ```nix
   nix.registry.nixpkgs.flake = inputs.nixpkgs;
   ```